 We also have a AIRS Basic video tutorial.
 While it is not intended to replace the class, this video can help any AIRS user to quickly start using the software.
 Click HERE to view the video tutorial.

-This class is an advanced AIRS class that focuses on the technical facets of the system, database management, and management of user access.
-Included in the class is information on the installation and setup of the system, upgrading the system, entering of staff members, the customization of the built-in security features, the addition of user defined fields, basic troubleshooting techniques, and the un-duplication of clients.
-The agency-required reporting to the AIDS Institute will be presented.
-The AIDS Institute Aggregate Reports, the AIDS Institute Extract, ETO Summary Report (if applicable), and Syringe Exchange Reports (if applicable) will all be discussed.
-Additionally, the AIRS Data Extract for Ad Hoc reporting will also be addressed.
+This class is an advanced AIRS course that focuses on the technical facets of the system, database management, and management of user access.
+Included in the class is information on entering staff members, the customization of the built-in security features, the addition of user defined fields, basic troubleshooting techniques, and the un-duplication of clients.
+The use of AIRS Utilities are also included.

-Although many agencies feel that this class is strictly for MIS personnel, it is always best to have a program level person attend system administration because there are more aspects of the class that deal with data management and reporting than with technology.
+Although many agencies feel that this class is strictly for MIS personnel, it is always best to have a program level person/ Data Manager attend system administration because there are more aspects of the class that deal with data management and reporting than with technology.

 Agencies should identify one primary person and one backup person to serve as their system administrators.